php-coder/togglz-spring-boot/README.md

 ### Hello World

 The Hello World sample is a web application sample using basic Togglz auto configuration.
+The admin console is explicitly configured as not secure for demo purpose.

 Run `./gradlew clean :togglz-spring-boot-sample-hello-world:bootRun`